anmolkhanna93/movieViewer/README.md

 The following **required** functionality is complete:

-[1] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+[1]  User can view a list of movies currently playing in theaters from The Movie Database.

 [2] User can choose the tip percentages from 18%, 20%, 25%.